 If you’re a devoted and frequent United® traveler, the pricey-looking United MileagePlus® Club Card could offer the best benefits for your lifestyle.
 If you’re a United® fan but don’t travel often, either of the other two cards might be the best choice for you.

 With no annual fee, the United℠ TravelBank Card certainly looks like the winner.
-But the United℠ Explorer Card offers you a nice package of United travel benefits for a relatively modest annual fee of $0 intro, $95 after first year.
+But the United℠ Explorer Card offers you a nice package of United travel benefits for a relatively modest annual fee of $0 intro, then $95 after first year.

 With the United℠ Explorer Card, you and an eligible companion can each check your first standard bag for free, worth up to $120 on a round trip.How to maximize the benefits of the United MileagePlus® Explorer Card